Liv-Coder/FlutLock/memory-bank/activeContext.md

 - **Configuration Management:** We're standardizing configuration file formats and moving examples to the `config/` directory to provide clear guidance on configuration options.

+- **Gradle Management:** We've implemented automatic modification of build.gradle files with an opt-out option, allowing users to skip this step if they prefer to manage Gradle files manually.

+- **Configuration Processing:** We're using a flexible approach to configuration with variable substitution and default values, making it easier to use the same configuration across different environments.

-The primary goal is to improve maintainability and extensibility while ensuring that existing users can smoothly transition to the new structure.
+The primary goal is to improve maintainability and extensibility while ensuring that existing users can smoothly transition to the new structure and functionality.